Cultural Anthropology for Beginners

 - Discuss key anthropological terms, concepts and practices;

 - Analyse a range of themes and concepts around marriage and kinship;

 - Compare religious ideas and ritual practices among different cultural groups;

 - Examine ethnographic case studies through the lens of a cultural anthropologist.

-Dr. Mark Anderson holds undergraduate and graduate degrees in archaeology, and completed a doctorate in African archaeology at the University of Cape Town.
-He specialises in the anthropology of ritual and religion, the formation of complex societies, and the archaeology and cultures of Africa.
+Dr. Mark Anderson specialises in field archaeology, the anthropology of ritual and religion, the formation of complex societies, and the archaeology and cultures of Africa.